sersoft-gmbh/color-components/README.md

 ## Usage

-There are currently three color component implementations included in `ColorComponents`:
+These color component implementations are currently included in `ColorComponents`:
 -   `BW` & `BWA`
 -   `HSB` & `HSBA` (with aliases for `HSV` & `HSVA`)
 -   `HSL` & `HSLA`
 -   `RGB` & `RGBA`
+-   `CIE.XYZ` & `CIE.XYZA`

 Each implementation is generic and supports both integer values (0 - 255) and floating point values (0.0 - 1.0).
-Also, each implementation allows converting between them.
+Also, conversions between components have been implemented.
+Some conversions have to go through other components, though.

 If available, each implementation also provides conversion options from and to the platform native colors (e.g. `UIColor` on iOS, tvOS & watchOS and `NSColor` on macOS). `SwiftUI.Color` is also supported as of macOS 11, iOS 14, tvOS 14 and watchOS 7.
 Due to the lack of direct component accessors, `SwiftUI.Color` support goes through the aforementioned platform colors.